Rheinland: Art and Patronage

 Detail of Georgia Russell work in The Sea Around Us at Galerie Karsten Greve, September 2025

-This year’s Düsseldorf–Cologne Open Galleries DC Open, held from 5–7 September, felt like a tidy reminder that the Rhineland’s art life is equal parts convivial gallery weekend and carefully staged market opening: fifty galleries across two cities, museums and off-spaces opening their doors to the public and collectors alike.
-The programme, now in its seventeenth edition, makes the late-summer weekend a useful primer on what the autumn season intends to be.
+This year’s Düsseldorf–Cologne Open Galleries DC Open, held from 5–7 September, felt like a tidy reminder that the Rhineland art vibe is equal parts convivial gallery weekend and carefully staged market opening: fifty galleries across two cities, museums and off-spaces opened their doors to the public (and collectors of course).
+The event, now in its seventeenth edition, makes the late-summer weekend a useful primer on what the autumn season intends to be.

-On the gallery circuit the hits were familiar and quietly incisive.
-Galerie Droste in Düsseldorf opened Willehad Eilers’s text-laced paintings in Bored to Be Alive, a show that trades on an ironic, painterly cool.
+On the gallery circuit the hits were familiar and incisive.
+Galerie Droste in Düsseldorf opened Willehad Eilers’s text-laced paintings in Bored to Be Alive, a show that trades on ironic, painterly cool.
 In Düsseldorf as well, Kadel Willborn’s Hede Bühl presentation - sober, formal sculpture and a reminder of how mid-career sculptors still quietly hold market and curatorial attention - proved one of the weekend’s steadier draws.
-In Cologne, Galerie Karsten Greve’s presentation of Georgia Russell’s scalpel painting in The Sea Around Us was a highlight, not least because it reinforced the gallery’s reputation as one of the region’s international powerhouses.
+In Cologne, Galerie Karsten Greve’s presentation of Georgia Russell’s scalpel painting in The Sea Around Us was a highlight, not least because it reinforced the gallery’s reputation of showcasing younger talent alongside household names.
 Beck & Eggeling, meanwhile balanced canonical Gotthard Graubner with Dorothea Förster.
-Smaller galleries across both cities introduced innovative works by emerging painters and photographers, reflecting the region's commitment to fostering new talent.
+Smaller galleries across both cities introduced innovative works by emerging painters and photographers, reflecting the region's commitment to fostering ultracontemporary emerging artists.

-There is a second, quieter story woven into the weekend: the recycling of industrial space and the cultural afterlife of places that once felt economically derelict.
-The Ludwig Forum in Aachen — born from the Ludwigs’ collection and installed in a former umbrella factory — and Düsseldorf’s K21 housed in the converted Ständehaus are examples of how museums and galleries often reinvent buildings, and by extension, the public image of entire neighbourhoods.
-These reuses make the DC Open more than a gallery crawl; they map the region’s economic and architectural memory onto its contemporary art programme.
+There is a second, more inconspicuous story woven into the weekend: the recycling of industrial space and the cultural afterlife of places that once felt economically derelict.
+The Ludwig Forum in Aachen (obviously not part of the event but a great example nonetheless), born from the Ludwigs’ collection and installed in a former umbrella factory, and Düsseldorf’s K21 housed in the converted Ständehaus demonstrate how museums and galleries may reinvent buildings and by extension, the public image of entire neighbourhoods.
+Repurposed spaces, many smaller than the examples mentioned, make DC Open a gallery crawl while mapping the region’s economic and architectural memory onto its contemporary art programme.

 It is tempting to assume that Berlin, with its international artists and media buzz, is the epicentre of Germany’s art world.
-But the reality is more layered.
-Berlin excels in studio culture and experimentation, yet the Rhineland, with its collectors, industrial fortunes, and institutional density, remains the structural centre of gravity for the German art trade.
-That concentration of wealth and patronage explains why a weekend like DC Open can draw attention: it is both a little bit of an art festival and a reminder of a region where industry and collecting have always gone hand in hand.
+While Berlin excels in studio culture and experimentation, the Rhineland, with its collectors, echoes of industrial fortunes and institutional density, remains the structural centre of gravity for the German art trade.
+This concentration of wealth and tradition around patronage explains why a weekend like DC Open can draw attention: it is both a little bit of an art festival and a reminder of a region where industry and collecting have always gone hand in hand.

 For anyone who cares about where German collecting began and where it’s heading, DC Open still offers an instructive, pleasurable snapshot.